AngleProtocol/merkl-docs/mechanisms/features/README.md

 **Developer:**

-To reallocate rewards you need to call from the creator address [reallocateCampaignRewards](https://github.com/AngleProtocol/merkl-contracts/blob/1006c8ff64ba3eb4732a19da3cec92d4afc92eb8/contracts/DistributionCreator.sol#L285) with parameters:
+To reallocate rewards, you need to call from the creator address [reallocateCampaignRewards](https://github.com/AngleProtocol/merkl-contracts/blob/1006c8ff64ba3eb4732a19da3cec92d4afc92eb8/contracts/DistributionCreator.sol#L285) with parameters:

-- _campaignId: the campaign id you want to reallocate unclaimed rewards for
+- _campaignId: the campaign ID you want to reallocate unclaimed rewards for
 - froms: An array of addresses that you want to reallocate from
 - to: the address that should receive the reallocated rewards

-To reallocate all unclaimed rewards you can set `froms` to `[0x0000000000000000000000000000000000000000]`.
+To reallocate all unclaimed rewards, you can set `froms` to `[0x0000000000000000000000000000000000000000]`.

 ## ✏️ Campaign Overrides